joaen/je-maya-tools/README.md

 # je-maya-tools
- Tools and scripts for Autodesk Maya
+Misc tools and scripts for Autodesk Maya